-Rough Collies‘ long fur requires significantly more attention than the shorter coat of their Smooth counterparts.
-Here is a list and assessment of some basic rough collie grooming tools to help you manage the grooming of your furry friend.
+Rough Collies‘ long fur requires significantly more attention than the shorter coat of their Smooth Collie counterparts.
+Here is a brief list and assessment of some basic Rough Collie grooming tools to help keep your furry friend looking their best.

 Soft Stainless Steel Pin Brush